Amanda has over a decade's worth of homesteading experience: gardening, canning, butchering chickens, milking cows, and making maple syrup.

 - The first dream was to have a greenhouse that would withstand the weather.

-- Second was a desire to build a dehydrating shed for veggies and herbs.
+- The second was a desire to build a dehydrating shed for veggies and herbs.
 This shed could double as an outdoor kitchen in the summer and maple-syrup shack in the winter.

-- Third would be to have an outdoor sink to wash veggies as they come out of the garden.
+- The third would be to have an outdoor sink to wash veggies as they come out of the garden.

 It was proving problematic to make separate sheds for each of our desires.
 But the problem was solved by combining them all into one building—a multi-purpose garden shed.

 After measuring the space where we would place the building and taking an inventory of our existing materials, we decided on a total size of 12’ x 16’.
 The roof would be highest toward the south and slope downward to the north.
 This would allow more sun in on the south side, where the 10’ x 12’ greenhouse would be.